debsouryadatta/CourseX/nextjs-app/STEP_BY_STEP.md

     - Allow all users to take quizzes without connecting a wallet, Prompt users to connect a wallet before or after the quiz to claim token rewards, Store potential rewards for a limited time, allowing users to claim them later by connecting a wallet
     - All the above stuff will be in auto pilot mode, no manual intervention required

-- Premium Generations Payments(Free tier -> Monthly 10 genertaions, Premium -> 300 generations)
-    - Centralized Stripe Payments, Cryptocurrency Payments, Your Own Token Payments

-### Stripe Implementation:
-- `pnpm i stripe`
-- Create a stripe client inside the lib folder
-- Create /api/stripe/route.ts -> for creating the stripe session & sending the stripe url when the api gets called from the frontend
-- Create /api/webhook/route.ts -> for handling the stripe webhook events and creating the userSubscription row in the database accordingly
--  Install stripe cli from https://docs.stripe.com/stripe-cli , go to webhooks section on the dashboard and follow the steps